• Home

 • Further Reading

-Wittenham Clumps Wittenham Clumps in the winter mist Paul Nash sketching c.1940 Wittenham Clumps from the tower of Dorchester Abbey 'Round Hill and Castle Hill' Brightwell Barrow
+Wittenham Clumps The Wittenham Clumps from the North East Wittenham Clumps in the winter mist Paul Nash sketching c.1940 Wittenham Clumps from the tower of Dorchester Abbey The Wittenham Clumps from the East 'Round Hill and Castle Hill' Brightwell Barrow

 Paul Nash and the Wittenham Clumps